Hidden TV Ideas: Hide & Seek with Your TV

 Wall cabinets are another option for storing away a TV until it’s needed.
 This mirrored piece looks beautiful when closed but offers quick access.

-This rich wood version would mesh well with a Spanish or Mediterranean style:
+This rich wood TV cabinet would mesh well with a Spanish or Mediterranean style:

 And of course you can always hide the TV in a floor-based cabinet, but that doesn’t mean bland and boring – check out this striking wood and metal creation:

 If a floor cabinet works best for you, consider adding a lift mechanism that allows you to move the TV up and down from the cabinet with a remote control.
 We told you about hidden TV lift cabinets last year here.

 Need some help figuring out how to place or hide your TV – or perhaps you have another design question?
 Contact our San Diego design firm for a complimentary consultation.